Oct. 11, 2024

 Schedule a time to meet!

 If you find yourself stuck in a dead-end job, feeling unfulfilled and yearning for change, this conversation is for you.
-Karen Freeland, a certified life coach and former corporate workaholic, shares her journey of transformation and offers valuable insights on how to break free from the golden handcuffs that keep many high-achieving women tethered to their unfulfilling careers.
+Karin Freeland, a certified life coach and former corporate workaholic, shares her journey of transformation and offers valuable insights on how to break free from the golden handcuffs that keep many high-achieving women tethered to their unfulfilling careers.
 We explore the emotional struggles of making a career pivot and the importance of addressing fears related to finances, self-worth, and purpose.
-Karen emphasizes the need for a clear plan and the power of support from professionals and peers as you navigate this challenging transition.
+Karin emphasizes the need for a clear plan and the power of support from professionals and peers as you navigate this challenging transition.
 By turning inward and exploring what truly excites you, you can uncover your true calling and start living a life aligned with your values and passions.

 Takeaways: